FlashMonkeyDevTeam/flashmonkey-SDK/README.md

 <br>
 <br>
 # FlashMonkey developer interface
-**FlashMonkey Proprietary**
-_Do not disclose outside of FlashMonkey Inc._

-This is the repository for the Patent Pending FlashMonkey intelligent study application.
+This is the repository for the Patent Pending FlashMonkey Platform SDK.
 FlashMonkey is an interactive and multi-media learning application developed by FlashMonkey Inc.

 - Play Nice Rule -